Learn

 When to use it: 13U+ travel ball where players have defined roles and you have clear speed/power distinctions.

 Limitations: At younger ages, most players don't have distinct speed/power profiles.
-Putting your weakest hitters 7-9 guarantees they face the pitcher with no one on base — actually reducing their development opportunities.
+Putting your weakest hitters 7-9 guarantees they face the pitcher with no one on base, which reduces their development opportunities.

 Approach 2: OBP-Based (Modern/Analytical)